phantomaton-ai/phantomaton-filesystem/README.md

 /install(module:phantomaton-filesystem)
 ```

+## Usage 🛠️

-Once the module is installed, you can resolve the `persistence.storage` extension point to access the file system storage provider:
+Once the module is installed, other plugins can resolve the `persistence.storage` extension point to access the file system storage provider:

 ```javascript
 import plugins from 'phantomaton-plugins';